 ACRONYM x Nike Air Presto Mid Collection – 2018

-For ACRONYM's most recent Nike collaboration, Errolson has revisited his 2016 Air Presto Mid collection.
-The new Presto trio retains the same construction as the OG collection, but switches up the aesthetics.
-Geometric patterning, similar to that utilised for the VaporMax Mocs' Flyknit uppers, has been added to the TPU elements of each design, along with an additional stripe of ACRONYM branding around the rim.
-While not quite as balls-out as 2016's 'Lava' make-up, the collection's 'Racer Pink' colourway definitely comes close!
+For ACRONYM’s next Nike collaboration, Errolson revisited his 2016 Air Presto Mid collection.
+This Presto trio retains the same construction as the OG collection but switches up the aesthetics.
+Geometric patterning, similar to that utilised for the VaporMax Mocs’ Flyknit uppers, has been added to the TPU elements of each design, along with an additional stripe of ACRONYM branding around the rim.
+While not quite as balls-out as 2016’s ‘Lava’ make-up, the collection’s ‘Racer Pink’ colourway definitely comes close!

 Friends and Family/Unreleased

-The ACRONYM x Nike collaborative legacy, although over, has left a serious mark on the sneakersphere as we know it.
+The ACRONYM x Nike collaborative legacy has left a serious mark on the sneakersphere as we know it.
 Like all good sneaker legacies, there’s almost always a slew of Friends and Family drops, plus some tasty unreleased goodies, left behind.
-Take a look above at the unreleased Air Presto Mid colourway that surfaced in the Fall/Winter 2018 look book, and the chromed-out Air VaporMax.
+It goes way back to 2009 with the ‘Blunk’, a one-of-one combination of the Blazer and Dunk created for Hugh.
+Also, take a look above at the unreleased Air Presto Mid colourway that surfaced in the Fall/Winter 2018 lookbook and the chromed-out Air VaporMax.

 Want more from the Swoosh?
 Hit the link below and check out all the latest offerings from Nike’s webstore!